Welcome to the University at Buffalo's

 Why Study Asia?

-We live in an age in which major cultures, formerly confined to particular geographical regions of the world, have a truly global reach.
-North America is no longer an outpost of Europe, but an invigorating composite of Asian, African, Latin, and European ingredients.
-Asian economies have world-wide presence, and political issues in that part of the world affect us profoundly at home.
-In art, theater, cinema, religion, and cuisine, Asia is here.
-By studying Asian civilizations and contemporary societies, we come to understand a significant part of humanity and acquire insight into ourselves.
+We live in an age in which major cultures that formerly were assigned to particular geographical regions of the globe are understood to have a truly global reach.
+From the visual and performing arts to religion and philosophy, Asian cultures play an increasingly significant role in the cultural life of North America.
+Asian economies have worldwide presence, and political issues in that part of the world affect us profoundly at home.
+By studying Asian civilizations and contemporary societies, we come to understand a significant part of humanity and acquire insight into our own lives and experiences.

 Students who major in Asian Studies find job opportunities in international business, government service, nongovernmental organizations, and the arts.
 Some go on to professional schools in such fields as management, finance, diplomacy, and law.
 Others pursue graduate degrees in a variety of disciplines and enter Asia-related academic careers.
 A recent report by Nightly Business News on PBS stated that Asia-related careers will be in high demand over the next century.

 Workshop on Social and Cultural Approaches to Language